If a ruptured bicep injury has set you back, we'll help you move forward

 A ruptured bicep is a painful injury that if not treated within weeks of injury can become very serious.
-Despite this GP referrals are often fumbled meaning the optimum treatment window is missed.
+Despite this GP referrals are sometimes fumbled, meaning the optimum treatment window is missed.

 A ruptured bicep is when the bicep muscle becomes detached from the elbow.
 The condition is relatively easy to diagnose with visible symptoms that include bruising, weakened elbow and a disproportionate bulge in the upper arm.

-Quittance Solicitors often clinical negligence claims for men in their 30's to 50's who have over exerted themselves in the gym and experienced a painful rupturing of the bicep.
+Solicitors often handle clinical negligence claims for men in their 30's to 50's who have over-exerted themselves in the gym and experienced a painful rupturing of the bicep.

-Typically the suffered will then either attend And E or visit their GP.
+Typically the injured person will then either attend A&E or visit their GP.

-Why is it so important to treat the injury quickly
+Why is it so important to quickly diagnose and treat a ruptured bicep?

 Undiagnosed bicep rupture